6

 6 September 2022 16:34

-Problems with the launch of the web server Apache2
+Problems starting the Apache2 web server

-The problem was as follows - after reinstalling Linux Mint, the service was not launched "apache2":
+The problem was the following - after reinstalling Linux Mint, the "apache2" service did not start:

 sudo service apache2 start